hsmajlovic/infobip-cc-geometry-task/README.md

-# infobip-cc-geometry-task
+# Infobip Coding Challenge - Computational geometry problem
-Repository contains computational geometry task that was a candidate for Infobip Coding Challenge in January 2021.
+Repository contains computational geometry problem that was a candidate for Infobip Coding Challenge in January 2021.

 ## Problem